ricardo-rendoncepeda/devsign/devsign-deckset.md

 ^ Designers and developers are usually seen as polar opposites: Right-brain vs Left-brain.
 However, there are many similarities between us like being analytical, solving problems, loving coffee, and hating glare.

-^ I could list many more, believe it or not, but the one that truly matters and can mend any differences is this: designers and developers are both passionate about making great apps.
+^ I could list many more, but the one that truly matters and can mend any differences is this: designers and developers are both passionate about making great apps.

 ^ We will push and pull on each other in equal measure because creating an app is not an entirely linear handoff process until it ships, it's an interwoven journey that you must embark upon as a cohesive unit.